Carbon Ceramic Brakes Guide: What C/SiC Changes, and What It Doesn’t

 Feature Cast iron / steel Carbon ceramic C/SiC

 Fade resistance Can be strong when fresh.
-Under sustained track heat, pads and fluid often become the limit; iron rotors can crack or distort depending on duty.
+Under sustained track heat, pads and fluid often become the limit, and iron rotors can crack or distort depending on duty.
 Better structural stability at high temperature, so repeatability can improve.
-Pads, fluid, and seals still need protection.
+Pads, fluid, and seals still need protecting.

 Brake dust Often high, and iron dust can stain wheels.
-Often lower visible dust with the right pad.
-Not zero dust.
+Usually lower visible dust with the right pad.
+Not zero, though.

 Steering and ride feel Heavier rotating mass.
-Suspension works harder over bumps.
-Often described as 40–50% lighter per rotor class, application-dependent, which can help transient response.
+The suspension works harder over bumps.
+Often described as 40–50% lighter per rotor class, application-dependent, which can sharpen transient response.

 Stopping distance Tire and ABS limited.
 Rotors mainly set the thermal environment.
 Still tire and ABS limited.
-You may feel different bite with certain pads, but single-stop distance usually does not move much.
+You may feel different bite with certain pads, but single-stop distance usually doesn’t move much.

 Read the full comparison →